Abdelaziz2811/Bank_System/Readme.md

     RESTORE DATABASE BankSystem
     FROM DISK = 'C:\Path\To\DataBase_Project\Bank_SystemDB.bak'
 3. **Configure the Database Connection**
-- 📌 Before running the project, ensure the database connection is properly configured.
+ 📌 Before running the project, ensure the database connection is properly configured.

--- Windows Authentication:
+  - Windows Authentication:
    No changes are needed if you're using Windows Authentication.

---SQL Server Authentication:
+  - SQL Server Authentication:
   If you prefer SQL Server Authentication, edit the connection string in the DALSettings.cs layer of the project:
     ```sh
     public static string ConnectionString { get; } = "Server = .; Database = Bank_SystemDB; User ID = YOUR_USER_ID; Password = YOUR_PASSWORD";